BLE-LTER/ble-handbook/handbook.md

 Stache (UT service) contains the passwords to these shared accounts.
 For other things that are individual-based, a nem IM team member will need to be granted access and/or admin rights.

 #### Getting remote access

-March 18th, 2020.
-UT has shut down for five days.
-Austin is on the verge of an imminent lockdown.
-BLE IM team has been stuck at home for five days.
-We set down these words to commemorate these times.

-How to remote access into your desktop from
+How to remote access into your UT desktop, if working remotely:

+1. Step 1, connect to the UT VPN server

+UT uses the Cisco AnyConnect software.
+This is available for all major operating systems.
+Simply download and follow instructions on UT's IT wiki.
+You will need to have set up two-factor authorization with your UT EID.

+2. Step 2, use a remote desktop protocol.
+This is built into Windows systems, and require more software in other OS.
+The most success I've had on Linux is with the FreeRDP2 library.

 <a href="#header">Back to top</a>
 <a id="metadata-database"></a>